SteelCompendium/data-bestiary-md/Ankheg.md

 - ★ 12–16: 6 damage
 - ✸ 17+: 7 damage; push 2

+Effect: The ankheg burrows up to their speed, then creates the burst when they breach the surface.

 **Dust Cloud**

 |                   |                 |
 | :---------------- | :-------------- |
 | Keywords: Area    | Type: Maneuver  |
 | Distance: 1 burst | Target: Special |

+Effect: The ground around the ankheg becomes difficult terrain.
+While the ankheg remains in their current space, they have concealment until the start of their next turn.

 **Skitter**